Living Soil – What is it?

 Living soil is all about diversity.
 Diversity of fungi, bacteria, protozoa, nematodes, arthropods, and earthworms breaking down organic matter that produces nutrients for plants to use.
 Who knew it was all of those things that makes a soil healthy…a living soil!

-Hopefully you will read more about these amazing underground webs of fungi and bacteria to better understand what they are doing but sometimes we just need to know, “How can I ensure my soil is a ‘living soil’?”
+Hopefully you will read more about these amazing underground webs of fungi and bacteria to better understand what they are doing but sometimes we just need to know…

-3. No bare soil!
+4. No bare soil!
 Keep your soil covered with mulch or a living ground cover.
 If you have dried grass clippings, use that!
 If you have leaves, use that!
 Any mulch will help reduce evaporation of water (less watering, yah!), stop weeds from growing, and add nutrients to your soil over time as it breaks down.
 Another method to cover your soil is planting a cover crop or ground cover to stop weeds and to feed the soil!
-Some examples are hairy vetch, oat, field pea, and buckwheat.
+Some examples are oat, field pea, and buckwheat.
 See the buckwheat cover crop on the image to the right.
-This piece of soil was very nutrient deficient and need a nitrogen fixating plant ( meaning the plant actually puts nitrogen into the soil!).
+This piece of soil was very nutrient deficient and needed a nitrogen fixating plant ( meaning the plant actually puts nitrogen into the soil!).
 The blooms were great for pollinators also!